udacity/create-your-own-adventure/english/candyland/swim/swim.md

 You start to realize the milk is getting very cold and deep.

-What is remaining of the room has filled up to chest high and is the consistency of a milk shake.
+The viscous icy chunky liquid is now up to your chin so you begin to move your limbs to stay afloat.

-Your begin to move your arms and legs to stay aloat and being to tread milkshare.
+You are now treading milkshake.

-You see a picture on the wall of a Queen standing by a sign.
+You see an ominous looking picture on the wall with a Queen standing by a sign in front on a sea.

-It says: "The Ice Cream Sea"
+The sign in the picture says: "The Ice Cream Sea"